maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 # Goal: Create ecological data visualizations to better understand the diversity of our samples.
 These graphs were created using R and R studio.

 # Bar graphs for Richness and Shannon Diversity
 The votu richness graph helps us compare how many unique vOTUs present are in each sample.
-The shannon diversity measures both richness + evenness in each sample, which shows how evenly taxa are distributed within each sample.
+The shannon diversity measures both richness and evenness in each sample, which shows how evenly taxa are distributed within each sample.

 ```bash
 # Install packages.
 These are required R packages for diversity calculations and plotting.